RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 Items
 =====

 The "/sessions/{sessionKey}/items" endpoint give you access to a list **items** available for a specific session.
-(High level explanation of Items of the Session?)
+Items is refering to the list of items details of a Session.

 Mask
 ```